15. Image segmentation¶

 As you can see, this segmentation is quite good.
 There are almost no more voxels

-implementation of it, which is in
+Scikit Image implementation of it, which is in

-efficient (faster) and more robust than the simple implementation we outlined
+It’s much faster and more robust than the simple implementation we outlined

 Using the code that we implemented above, implement code that finds two threshold values to segment the brain slice into three different segments.
 Does this adequately separate the ventricles from other brain tissue based on their intensity?
 Compare the performance of your implementation to the results of Scikit Image’s